tesolchina/PoetryAI/Manuscript/Preliminary_Results_Essay_Restructured.md

 This unprompted comparative analysis demonstrates that interaction type differences constituted **phenomenologically salient experiences** rather than subtle variations detectable only through post-hoc researcher coding.
 The participant precisely identified Type B's reformulation pattern and Type C's transformative quality using experiential language ("I couldn't feel any sort of creativity") that maps directly onto the theoretical framework.

-**Methodological Significance:** This meta-awareness validates that parameter effects manifest as genuine technical phenomena sufficiently distinct for learners to perceive, categorize, and evaluate through direct experience.
-This finding suggests powerful pedagogical potential: rather than requiring explicit technical instruction about temperature and top-p parameters, students might develop sophisticated "AI literacy" by experiencing how different interaction patterns enable or constrain creative agency—learning to recognize, request, and critically evaluate interaction types for their creative goals.
+**Methodological Significance:** This validates that parameter effects are sufficiently distinct for learners to perceive and evaluate directly.
+Students might develop "AI literacy" by experiencing how different interaction patterns enable or constrain creative agency.

 ### 3.5 Finding 5: Type C Predicts Authorship Perception and Satisfaction